HomeTemplatesPricingFormsBOIRApps

 Hawaii has enacted the State Unemployment Tax Act ( SUTA ) to provide assistance to individuals facing unemployment by providing unemployment benefits.
 This legislation enables the state to collect the required funds to administer unemployment insurance benefits to eligible individuals during periods of unemployment.

-Hawaii Temporary Disability Insurance (TDI)
+Hawaii Temporary Disability Insurance (TDI) for 2025

 Hawaii payroll tax filing